-All employed fathers have the right to leave, but payment is negotiated and paid by the employer.
+All employed fathers have the right to leave.

 Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; single parent) or delegation of leave to person other than the father.